Travel guide: 1-week itinerary in Puglia

 Alberobello

-Probably the most iconic part of Puglia, Alberobello looks like coming straight from fairytale.
-Designated a UNESCO World Heritage Site in 1996, it is a little town made up of 1500 trulli, beehive-shaped houses, white-tipped stone conical rooftops.
+Start your day in Alberobello, probably the most iconic part of Puglia.
+Designated a UNESCO World Heritage Site in 1996, Alberobello looks like coming straight from fairytale.
+This little town is made up of 1500 trulli, beehive-shaped houses, white-tipped stone conical rooftops.
 These drystone buildings are made from local limestone; none are older than the 14th century!

 Don’t miss the Trullo Sovrano, the only trullo with a raised floor, and the Parrocchia Sant’Antonio.
 Those highlights will take you through a maze of streets, from the northern part of the town (thee Rione Aia Piccola district, more authentic) to the southern part (the Rione Monti district, more touristic).